SZ559/HealthInformationWindowsApp/README.md

-The Daily Health Monitor App is designed to allow user to view, edit and search employee health records.
+The Daily Health Monitor is a Windows Forms application.
+It is designed to allow user to view, edit and search employee health records.

 One health record includes following information: Gin Number, first name, last name, date, visited Hubei recently or not, has abnormal symptom or not, body temperature.